-4. In subsection (a)(6)(C), as in section 2(13) (defining "plan"), the word "payments" includes deposits, that is, transfers to a bank account of the individual.
+4. In subsection (a)(6)(C), as in section $\frac{2(13)}{2(14)}$ (defining "plan"), the word "payments" includes deposits, that is, transfers to a bank account of the individual, as well as payments to a designee that is an independent administrator of an account containing money of the individual.
 The date of the last payment depends on the creditors' concessions and the amount of the monthly payment by the individual, each of which may change during the course of the plan.
 It also depends on the timeliness of payment by the individual.
 None of this can be known in advance.
 Therefore, paragraph (6)(C) requires a good faith estimate of the date of the final payment.

-5. Paragraph (6)(D) applies primarily to credit-counseling entities.
+- 5. Paragraph (6)(D) applies primarily to credit-counseling entities.
 At the very outset of the agreement, the provider may not have communicated with an individual's creditors to ascertain their willingness to participate and the concessions that they will make.
-This paragraph requires the provider to use its best judgment, based on its past experience with each creditor, to disclose the likely payment amounts and concessions.

-6. As with section 17(c)(3) (pre-agreement disclosure of creditor participation), identification in paragraph (6)(E) of nonparticipating creditors includes secured creditors but refers only to creditors that the individual has disclosed to the provider or that the provider otherwise actually knows to be a creditor of the individual.
+This paragraph requires the provider to use its best judgment, based on its past experience with each creditor, to disclose the likely payment amounts and concessions. - 6.
+As with section 17(c)(3) (pre-agreement disclosure of creditor participation), identification in paragraph (6)(E) of nonparticipating creditors includes secured creditors but refers only to creditors that the individual has disclosed to the provider or that the provider otherwise actually knows to be a creditor of the individual.
 Subparagraph (E) does not require the provider to make any disclosures with respect to creditors of which it is unaware.